 The Megalithic Stonework at Baalbek Is Astonishing

 Ancient astronaut theorists have made many claims supporting their theory that extraterrestrials visited the earth in antiquity and helped various civilizations construct grand architecture.
-One major aspect of their “evidence” is the claim that ancient people of this planet were incapable of moving monoliths—some of which weigh hundreds of tons—from one place to another and then setting them in place.
+One major aspect of their “evidence” is the claim that ancient people of this planet were incapable of moving monoliths—some of which weigh hundreds of tons—from one place to another and then set them in place.

 The purpose of this article is to address this issue.
-Were the ancient people of this planet skillful enough to create such marvels as the Pyramids of Giza, Stonehenge, Carnac in Brittany, Sacsayhuamán, Pumapunku, Baalbek or many others?
+Were the ancient people of this planet skillful enough to create such marvels as the Pyramids of Giza, Stonehenge, Carnac in Brittany, Sacsayhuamán, Pumapunku, Baalbek, or many others?